 c.
 Are You not our God, who drove out the inhabitants of this land before Your people Israel: Jehoshaphat also prayed recognizing God’s great works in the past on behalf of His people.
 The logic is clear: If God had done great things for His people in the past, He can be prevailed upon to do great things for His people at their moment of great need.

 d.
 We will stand in this temple and in Your presence: Jehoshaphat stood on the ground of previous prayer and prior answers to prayer.
-This remembers the prayer Solomon prayed at the dedication of the temple, and calls upon God to answer not only Jehoshaphat’s prayer, but Solomon’s also (2 Chronicles 6:20-25).
+This echoes the prayer Solomon prayed at the dedication of the temple and it calls upon God to answer not only Jehoshaphat’s prayer but Solomon’s also (2 Chronicles 6:20-25).

 i.
 “I like to plunge my hand into the promises, and then I find myself able to grasp with a grip of determination the mighty faithfulness of God.
 An omnipotent plea with God is: ‘Do as thou hast said.’”
 (Spurgeon)

 f.
 For we have no power against this great multitude that is coming against us; nor do we know what to do, but our eyes are upon You: Here Jehoshaphat – a king standing before his people – openly confessed that he did not have the answer.
 Their only answer was to trust in God, that His power and goodness would protect Judah when nothing else could.